Last updated 12/09/2019

 Combine in the Instant Pot the rinsed and picked over cranberries along with the sugar, cinnamon, nutmeg (optional), grated orange zest, orange peel, and orange juice.

 Cook the cranberries

-Serve immediately or store in airtight container for up to two weeks.
+Cranberry sauce can be kept in an airtight storage container for up to two weeks.